Duran-Calpoly/Lab1_101/README.md

 # Lab 1: Infrastructure, Functions, and Logic

 Welcome to your first lab!
-This week is focused on setting up your development environment, understanding Python functions, and learning how to test your code.
+This week is focused on setting up your development environment, understanding Python functions, and applying logic to solve problems.

 > [!IMPORTANT]
 > **Submission Note:** The work for Days 3, 4, and 5 will be submitted together via GitHub on **Friday (1/16)**.